 ArcCore, which is involved in this use case, provides a set of tools for AUTOSAR compliant software development.
 Systemite provides a systems engineering tool called SystemWeaver that is currently used at Volvo for requirements handling, functional design and early architectural and software design, like topology and decomposition of functional components into software components, respectively.
 Volvo also investigates the use of behavioural modelling, both at early stages to validate requirements, and at later stages for software components verification and generation of code.
 ASD:Suite by VERUM might be used for the latter case.
-Simulink is a tool that might be used for both mentioned types of modelling, although the developer MathWorks is not part of the use case.
-Chalmers investigates the possibility to use sequence/scenario modelling as a complement.
+Simulink is a tool that might be used for both mentioned types of modelling, although the tool developer MathWorks is not part of the use case.
+Chalmers investigates the possibility to use sequence/scenario modelling as a complement to Simulink.
 Tools for timing analysis and test case generation are also investigated.
-DTFSim by AIT, Rubus by Arcticus, and Orca by OFFIS might be used for the test case generation.
+DTFSim by AIT, Rubus by Arcticus, and Orca by OFFIS might be used for this timing analysis; actually Rubus is currently used at some parts of Volvo.
+MoMuT by AIT might be used for the test case generation.
+Brief descriptions of the tools can be found in Table 5-2.

 The use case presented here is thus a mix of current process at Volvo together with methods and tools that are interesting to investigate and may represent future possibilities.
 The purpose of the use case is to describe a comprehensive integrated development process although not all parts of it necessarily will be covered in depth within CRYSTAL.
+The use case presents interoperability challenges in both linking of data and model exchange.
 The main use case is divided into six sub-use cases, which details different parts of the development process; see Figure 2-1 for an illustration.
 Although not explicitly depicted in Figure 2-1, the sub-use cases can be performed in an iterative manner as required.
 Each sub-use case is described in more detail in Section 3.